rwinkhart/artix-install-script/README.md

 - EXT4 fast_commit mode is enabled by default
 - makepkg is configured for better than stock performance
 - a custom .bashrc with useful power management aliases is included
-- a custom script (xcaffeine.py) is included to keep the screen awake during the use of whitelisted applications
+- a custom script (xcaffeine.sh) is included to keep the screen awake during the use of whitelisted applications
 - ...all of this and more on KDE Plasma X11

 # Usage